Dave Martinez: Coaching career

 Martinez worked for the Tampa Bay Rays as a spring training instructor in 2006 and 2007.
-On October 11, 2007, he was hired by the Tampa Bay Rays to be their bench coach.
-As the Rays' bench coach, Martinez was in charge of defensive positioning, and worked with the Rays' players on bunting and baserunning.
+On October 11, 2007, the Rays hired him as their bench coach, in which capacity he was in charge of defensive positioning and worked with the Rays' players on bunting and baserunning.
+The Rays won the American League championship in 2008 and advanced to the 2008 World Series, which they lost to the Philadelphia Phillies.
+The following season, Martinez participated in the 2009 Major League Baseball All-Star Game as a member of the American League team's coaching staff.

-Martinez interviewed for managerial positions with Toronto in the 2010 offseason and the Cleveland Indians.
-During the 2011 offseason, Martinez interviewed for White Sox' managerial position.
+Martinez interviewed for managerial positions with Toronto and the Cleveland Indians during the 2010–2011 offseason.
+During the 2011–2012 offseason, Martinez interviewed for the White Sox's managerial position.
 The White Sox hired Robin Ventura.
 After the 2012 season, Martinez was considered for the Astros' managerial position, which went to Bo Porter.
-During the 2013 offseason, Martinez interviewed for Cubs' managerial position, which went to Rick Renteria, and the Washington Nationals' managerial position, which went to Matt Williams.
+During the 2013–2014 offseason, Martinez interviewed for the Cubs' managerial position, which went to Rick Renteria, and the Washington Nationals' managerial position, which went to Matt Williams.

-Rays' manager Joe Maddon opted out of his contract with Tampa Bay after the 2014 season.
+Rays manager Joe Maddon opted out of his contract with Tampa Bay after the 2014 season.
 The Rays sought feedback from their players on who should manage the team.
 Evan Longoria, Alex Cobb, and Ben Zobrist endorsed Martinez.
 Martinez interviewed for the position, but was not among the Rays' three finalists.
 Martinez announced his intention to leave the Rays.
-On December 4, he was hired to serve as the bench coach for the Cubs under Maddon.
+On December 4, 2014, the Cubs hired him to serve as their bench coach under Maddon.
 In 2016, Martinez was part of the Cubs' coaching staff that led the team to winning the 2016 World Series, breaking a 108-year long drought.
+He participated in the 2017 Major League Baseball All-Star Game as a member of the National League team's coaching staff.